Willowbrook High School was the ideal place to watch high-level football Sept. 28.

-On a cold, windy and gloomy late morning/afternoon, it was ideal football weather.
+On a cold, windy and gloomy late morning/early afternoon, it was ideal football weather.

-Without a hint of sunshine, along with a slight gust, the fans were all bundled up in fall clothes.
+Without a hint of sunshine, along with a slight wind gust, fans were bundled up in fall clothes.

 But this was no ordinary football game.

-In mid-February, the Illinois High School Association announced that girls flag football was the latest sport to debut an IHSA state series.
-The IHSA set in motion to conduct its inaugural postseason, concluding with an IHSA Girls Flag Football state champion in October 18-19.
+In mid-February, the Illinois High School Association announced that girls flag football would be the latest sport to debut with a state series.
+The IHSA set in motion its inaugural season, which concludes with the girls flag football state championship Oct.
+18-19.

-The first practice was officially on Aug.
-12, with games kicking off on Aug.
-26. The first IHSA sanctioned season has been a big hit, as evidenced at Saturday’s Willowbrook Quad.
+The first practice officially was Aug.
+12, with games kicking off Aug.
+26. The first IHSA sanctioned season has been a big hit as evidenced by the Willowbrook Quad on Saturday.

-Willowbrook coach Rachel Karos lived up to the “this is football” mentality by delivering a motivation speech to her players sitting on the 50-yard line following Saturday’s final game – a victory over Addison Trail.
+Willowbrook coach Rachel Karos lived up to the “this is football” mentality by delivering a motivational speech to her players sitting on the 50-yard line after Saturday’s final game, a victory over Addison Trail.

 Karos, like her male counterparts, didn’t hold back in telling her players to work hard, eliminate mistakes and be focused.

-Karos said the sport has grown tremendously over the last few years.
+Karos said the sport has grown tremendously over the past few years.

 “The growth of girls flag football has been amazing over the last years,” Karos said.
 “Growing from 100 teams to now 170, which means more opportunities for female athletes in Illinois.”

-Addison Trail coach Jenn Schulmeister said her team is playing with a lot of motivation due to the state series in October.
+Addison Trail coach Jenn Schulmeister said her team is playing with a lot of motivation with the state series in October.

 Addison Trail quarterback Emma Caniglia took some big hits in Saturday’s game against host Willowbrook.
 She managed to whip passes all over the field and showcased her speed with several runs in and outside the pocket.
 Caniglia said this is her second year playing flag football and that she was drawn to the sport because of her brother.